Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 (See above)

-The problem of correlation between "external" and "internal" activities.
+The problem of the relationship between “external” and “internal” activities.

-Practical activity is visible to outside observers, but there is another type of activity - internal activity.
-What are the internal activities?
+Practical activity is visible to outside observers, but there is another type of activity - internal activities.
+What are the functions of internal activities?
 First of all, that internal actions prepare external actions.
-They help save human effort, making it possible to quickly select the desired action.
+They help save human effort by making it possible to quickly select the desired action.
 In addition, they enable a person to avoid mistakes.

 Internal activity is characterized by two main features.
-First, internal activity has the same basic structure as external activity, which differs from it only in the form of flow.
-This means that internal activity, like external activity, is motivated, accompanied by emotional experiences, and has its own operational and technical composition.
+Firstly, internal activity has fundamentally the same structure as external activity, which differs from it only in the form of its occurrence.
+This means that internal activity, like external activity, is motivated by motives, accompanied by emotional experiences, and has its own operational and technical composition.
 The difference between internal activity and external activity is that actions are performed not with real objects, but with their images, and instead of a real product, a mental result is obtained.

-Secondly, internal activity originated from external, practical activity through the process of internalization, i.e., by transferring the corresponding actions to the internal plan.
-To successfully mentally reproduce some action, you must first master it in practice and get a real result.
+Secondly, internal activity arose from external, practical activity through the process of interiorization, that is, by transferring the corresponding actions to the internal plane.
+To successfully mentally reproduce an action, you must first master it in practice and get a real result.

-It should be noted that through the concept of internal activity, the authors of the theory of activity came to the problem of consciousness and the analysis of mental processes.
-According to the authors of the theory of activity, mental processes can be analyzed from the position of activity, since any mental process is carried out with a specific goal, has its own tasks and operational and technical structure.
-For example, the perception of taste by a taster has its own perceptual goals and tasks associated with finding differences and evaluating the conformity of taste qualities.
-Another example of a perceptual task is discovery.
-We constantly face this task in everyday life, solving visual problems, recognizing faces, voices, etc. To solve all these problems, perceptual actions are performed, which can be characterized, respectively, as actions of discrimination, detection, measurement, identification, etc. Moreover, As it turned out, ideas about the structure of activity are also applicable to the analysis of all other mental processes.
-Therefore, it is no coincidence that Soviet psychology has been developing an activity approach in psychology for several decades.
+It should be noted that through the concept of internal activity, the authors of the theory of activity approached the problem of consciousness and the analysis of mental processes.
+According to the authors of the theory of activity, mental processes can be analyzed from the perspective of activity, since any mental process is carried out for a specific purpose, has its own tasks and operational and technical structure.
+For example, the perception of taste by a taster has its own perceptual goals and tasks associated with finding differences and assessing conformity taste qualities.
+Another example of a perceptual task is detection.
+We constantly encounter this problem in everyday life, solving visual problems, recognizing faces, voices, etc. To solve all these problems, perceptual actions are performed, which can be characterized respectively as actions of discrimination, detection, measurement, identification, etc. Moreover, As it turned out, ideas about the structure of activity are also applicable to the analysis of all other mental processes.
+Therefore, it is no coincidence that Soviet psychology spent several decades developing an activity approach to psychology.

 Problems of interiorization and exteriorization.

 In human activity, its external (physical) and internal (mental) sides are inextricably linked.
-The external side - the movements by which a person influences the external world - is determined and regulated by internal (mental) activity: motivational, cognitive and regulatory.
-On the other hand, all this internal, mental, activity is directed and controlled by the external one, which reveals the properties of things, processes, carries out their purposeful transformations, reveals the measure of the adequacy of mental models, as well as the degree of coincidence of the results and actions with the expected ones.
+The external side - the movements with which a person influences the external world - is determined and regulated by internal (mental) activity: motivational, cognitive and regulatory.
+On the other hand, all this internal, mental activity is directed and controlled by external activity, which reveals the properties of things and processes, carries out their purposeful transformations, reveals the degree of adequacy of mental models, as well as the degree of coincidence of the results and actions obtained with the expected ones.

-The processes that provide the relationship between the internal and external aspects of the activity are called internalization and externalization.
+The processes that ensure the relationship between the internal and external aspects of activity are called interiorization and exteriorization.

-Interiorization (from lat. interior - internal) - transition from outside to inside; a psychological concept that means the formation of mental actions and the internal plan of consciousness through the assimilation by an individual of external actions with objects and social forms of communication.
-Internalization consists not in a simple transfer of external activity to the internal plane of consciousness, but in the formation of this very consciousness.
+Interiorization (from Latin interior - internal) - transition from outside to inside; a psychological concept that means the formation of mental actions and the internal plane of consciousness through the individual’s assimilation of external actions with objects and social forms communication.
+Interiorization does not consist of simple movement external activities into the inner plane of consciousness, but in the formation of this consciousness itself.

-Thanks to internalization, the human psyche acquires the ability to operate with images of objects that are currently absent from its field of vision.
-A person goes beyond the given moment, freely "in the mind" moves into the past and into the future, in time and space.
+Thanks to interiorization, the human psyche acquires the ability to operate with images of objects that this moment are absent from his field of vision.
+A person goes beyond the boundaries of a given moment, freely “in his mind” moves into the past and into the future, in time and in space.

-Animals do not possess this ability; they cannot arbitrarily go beyond the framework of the present situation.
-The word is an important instrument of internalization, and speech action is the means of an arbitrary transition from one situation to another.
-The word singles out and fixes in itself the essential properties of things and the ways of operating with information developed by the practice of mankind.
-Human action ceases to be dependent on a situation given from outside, which determines the entire behavior of the animal.
+Animals do not possess such an ability; they cannot arbitrarily go beyond the boundaries of the current situation.
+An important tool of internalization is the word, and a means of arbitrary transition from one situation to another is the speech act.
+The word highlights and consolidates the essential properties of things and ways of handling information developed by the practice of mankind.
+Human action ceases to be dependent on the externally given situation, which determines the entire behavior of the animal.

-From this it is clear that the mastery of the correct use of words is at the same time the assimilation of the essential properties of things and the methods of operating information.
-A person through the word assimilates the experience of all mankind, that is, tens and hundreds of previous generations, as well as people and groups that are hundreds and thousands of kilometers away from him.
+From this it is clear that mastering the correct use of words is simultaneously the assimilation of the essential properties of things and ways of handling information.
+Through words, a person assimilates the experience of all humanity, that is, tens and hundreds of previous generations, as well as people and groups hundreds and thousands of kilometers distant from him.

-Exteriorization (from lat. exterior - external) is the reverse process of internalization, it is a transition from inside to outside.
-A psychological concept that means the transition of actions from an internal and folded form to the form of an extended action.
-Examples of exteriorization: the objectification of our ideas, the creation of an object according to a predetermined plan.
+Exteriorization (from the Latin exterior - external) is the opposite process of interiorization, it is a transition from the inside to the outside.
+A psychological concept meaning the transition of actions from an internal and collapsed form to the form of an expanded action.
+Examples of exteriorization: objectifying our ideas, creating an object according to a pre-developed plan.

-He noted the lack of development of the procedural, operational content of activity in the theory of activity.
+He noted the lack of development of the procedural, operational content of activity in activity theory.
 He made this the subject of his research and studied the development of internal, mental activity.
-He believed that of the three components of action - orientation, execution and control - orientation plays the main role.
+He believed that of the three components of action - orientation, execution and control - main role orientation plays.
 It is the correct orientation that allows you to perform a new action correctly the first time.
-Galperin's theory was called the theory of the gradual formation of mental actions.
+Halperin's theory is called the theory of the gradual formation of mental actions.

-The psyche is the orienting activity of the subject in problem situations based on the image.
+Psyche is the orienting activity of a subject in problem situations based on an image.
 The subject of psychology is the orienting activity of the subject.
 The most adequate method for studying the psyche as an orienting activity is a formative experiment.

 P.Ya.
-Galperin considered the orienting basis of activity (OOD) in connection with mental and educational activity.
-Galperin singled out various types of orientations, depending on which the efficiency and quality of the knowledge and skills acquired by the subject change.
+Galperin considered the indicative basis of activity (OOA) in connection with mental and educational activity.
+Galperin highlighted Various types orientations, depending on which the effectiveness and quality of the knowledge and skills acquired by the subject changes.
 Types:

 I. Orientation to signs.
-Learning is slow, through trial and error, and yields poor results.
+Learning is slow, through trial and error, and produces poor results.

 II.
-Orientation to attributes and relationships.
-Signs and relationships are selected empirically and are sufficient only to complete this task.
+Focus on attributes and relationships.
+Features and relationships are selected empirically and are sufficient only to complete this task.
 The learning process is faster, but the results are limited.

 III.
-Orientation to essential properties and relationships.
-They are specially identified by analyzing the internal structure of the object and its position among other objects of the same kind.
-Assimilated knowledge and skills are easily transferred to new, changed conditions.
+Focus on essential properties and relationships.
+They are specifically identified by analyzing the internal structure of an object and its position among other objects of the same kind.
+The acquired knowledge and skills are easily transferred to new, changed conditions.

 P.Ya.
-Galperin notes that the system of landmarks can be complete and incomplete.
-Only the construction of a complete system of reference points can provide action with high-quality feedback.
-The formation of new actions on an incomplete indicative basis is an inefficient way, since it requires a lot of time, but despite the fact that the quality of the actions themselves leaves much to be desired.
+Galperin notes that the system of reference points can be complete or incomplete.
+Only the construction of a complete system of reference points can ensure the operation of high-quality feedback.
+Forming new actions on an incomplete indicative basis is an ineffective way, since it requires a lot of time, but the quality of the actions themselves leaves much to be desired.

 First of all, he considers orienting activity in connection with mental reflection.
-The main tasks of orientation activities:
+Main tasks of orientation activities:

-• Clarification of the existence of a problematic situation;
+• Clarification of the existence of a problem situation;

-• Allocation of the subject of urgent need;
+• Identification of an item of urgent need;

 • Choosing a path or method of action;